antonhornquist/rsclass-rb/README.md

 ## Requirements

-This library requires the ActiveSupport rubygem.
+This library has no dependencies

 ## License